SUBSCRIBE TO OUR BLOG

 The healthcare system generates approximately a zettabyte (a trillion gigabytes) of data annually, and this amount is doubling every two years.
 The scale and distributed nature of this data presents an enormous challenge for those seeking to understand health data.
 Yet as the scope of this challenge keeps increasing, so does the potential to use data to define and deliver value for patients across the healthcare system.

-The ecosystem around this data is complex, with thousands of institutions involved in the collection, transfer, and use of information about patients.
+The ecosystem around this data is complex, with thousands of institutions involved in the collection, transfer, and use of healthcare information about patients.
 This post gives an overview of how data flows through the healthcare system in three sections.

 - The first describes how patient health data is generated in the course of a patient’s interactions with the medical system.